 TGbe editor: Please update the contents of the last paragraph in this subclause as shown below:

 As illustrated in Figure 35-38 (Enabling EPCS priority access), an MLD supporting EPCS priority access capability invokes EPCS priority access on demand when instructed to do so by a higher layer function.
-After successful invocation of EPCS priority access both the originator and the responder apply the priority access treatment to EPCS traffic.
-The AP MLD and non-AP MLD may send a request on any enabled link between them and, if authorized, EPCS priority access treatment will be applied
+After successful invocation of EPCS priority access, both the originator and the responder apply the priority access treatment to EPCS traffic.
+The AP MLD and non-AP MLD may send a request on any enabled link between them and, if authorized, EPCS priority access treatment will be applied (#16572, 18342) between the MLDs, on the links indicated in the TID-To-Link mapping if it is present in the Priority Access Multi-Link element carried in the EPCS Priority Access Enable Request frame or EPCS Priority Access Enable Response frame.
+Otherwise – the EPCS priority access treatment will be applied between the MLDs on all setup links.

 Procedures at the initiating EPCS AP MLD